Cairo, Illinois: Lynchings

-The mob continued to search for Alexander, also threatening the mayor and chief of police, who were guarded in their homes by more police against the mob.
-Governor Charles S. Deneen of Illinois dispatched 11 companies of militia to Cairo to suppress the violence.
-By the time the mob discovered the next morning that Alexander was held at the jail, the soldiers had arrived and prevented further violence.

-A group of civil rights activists in Chicago hired journalist Ida B. Wells to investigate the lynchings.
-After the residents had calmed down, Governor Deneen dismissed Sheriff Davis for failing to protect James and Salzner, and Wells sided with the governor against reinstatement.
-This was the way he enforced the 1905 anti-lynching law.

 Economic decline

 The slow economic decline of Cairo can be traced to local and regional changes back to the early 20th century.
-In 1889 the Illinois Central Railroad bridge was completed over the Ohio River, which brought about a decline in ferry business.
+In 1889, the Illinois Central Railroad bridge was completed over the Ohio River, which brought about a decline in ferry business.
 The immediate economic impact was not severe, as the railroad traffic still was directed through Cairo, and automobile and truck traffic increased in the early 20th century.